pongrut/Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

 ![all_signs](./43_signs_visualize.jpg)

+The following are bar chart showing how the data distributed in each dataset.
 ![datasets distribution](./data_distribution.jpg)

 ### Design and Test a Model Architecture